ShobhitDiggikar/Tableau/README.md

 9. For a stacked bar chart to appear the only thing you need is **one measure** and a line chart to appear is **a measure followed by date**.

-10. Any thing which is a discrete whether it is a measure or a dimension will be in **blue colour**
+10. Anything which is discrete whether it is a measure or a dimension will be in **blue colour**

 <img width="848" alt="Screenshot 2025-01-30 at 1 18 49 PM" src="https://github.com/user-attachments/assets/50cb1909-b137-48ce-a831-79761f5085ca" />